|

 Research presentations

 S., & Sowiński, J. (2009).
-Why movement is captured by music, less by speech?
-Oral
+Why movement is captured

-presentation, 40th Poznan Linguistic Meeting, Gniezno (Poland), 2-5 September.
-Białuńska, A., Dalla
+Poznan Linguistic Meeting, Gniezno (Poland), 2-5 September.

 Bella, S. (2007).
 Music disrupts pressure force more than speech during

 sensorimotor synchronization.
-Poster, “Meeting of the Society for Music Perception and
+Poster, “Meeting of the Society for Music

 Cognition (SMPC)”, Montreal (Canada), July 30-August 3

 speech.
-Poster, “Annual Meeting of the Cognitive Neuroscience Society”, New York (USA)
+Poster, “Annual Meeting of the Cognitive Neuroscience

-Dalla Bella, S., Białuńska, A.,
+Dalla Bella, S., Białuńska,

 &